 This text is also freely licensed.
 Find it’s source here.

 If you start a SFS you don’t need any special software.
 Just install the general purpose office suite LibreOffice and the offline email client Thunderbird.
-If you don’t want any third party to spy through your windows, use a Linux distribution, e.g. Linux Mint.
+If you don’t want any third party to spy through your windows, use a Linux distribution, e.g. Ubuntu, Fedora, Manjaro or checkout what else is out there on distrowatch.
 Maybe arrange a mailinglist with your preferred Librehoster, and your ready to go!

 In our survey we found no special solutions in productive use for the the three groups of SFS activity crop planning, delivery planning and budget planning.
 Either these are fulfilled with the dedicated CSA tools or they are done with spreadsheets.

 In europe several flavors of CSA emerged from the various regions.
 In France various solutions are competing for the users attention.
 The most notable are: